-Obsidian (A Lux Novel, Book One)
+Obsidian (A Lux Novel Book 1)

 Yep.
 Squee-worthy.
 You all already know I *squee’d* from the last post.
 This one will, for sure, (I already know this) make my best of 2012 list.
 It had everything (well… almost everything considering it’s YA) that I love in a book.
 YA or not, though, this one doesn’t hold back in the romantic tension (and a few super *steamy* moments).
 There was so much of everything else to keep me enthralled, that I didn’t “miss” what normally comes after all of that pent-up emotion.
 And the connections, the reluctant friendships, even the game-playing (and there is a lot of that)…. believable.